tanaikech/ToolsForMCPServer/README.md

 * `classroom_courses_courseWork_studentSubmissions_return`: Use to returns a student submission using the "courses.courseWork.studentSubmissions.return" method of Google Classroom API.
 * `classroom_courses_courseWork_studentSubmissions_turnIn`: Use to turn in a student submission using the "courses.courseWork.studentSubmissions.turnIn" method of Google Classroom API.
 * `classroom_courses_create`: Use to create a course using the "courses.create" method of Google Classroom API.
-The user specified in ownerId is the owner of the created course and added as a teacher.
-A non-admin requesting user can only create a course with themselves as the owner.
-Domain admins can create courses owned by any user within their domain.
 * `classroom_courses_get`: Use to return metadata of a course.
 * `classroom_courses_getGradingPeriodSettings`: Use to return the grading period settings in a course.
 * `classroom_courses_list`: Use to retrieve courses of Google Classroom using a method "courses.list" of Google Classroom API.
-Unless otherwise specified, run this tool without parameters of "studentId", "teacherId", and "courseStates".
 * `classroom_courses_patch`: Use to update one or more fields in a course using the "courses.patch" method of Google Classroom API.
 * `classroom_courses_remove`: Use to deletes a course using the "courses.delete" method of Google Classroom API.
 * `classroom_courses_students_create`: Use to add a user as a student of a course. using the "courses.students.create" method of Google Classroom API.